 In addition to the HOME and CDBG programs, the State's anti-poverty strategy is addressed through other initiatives in the state, such as Workforce Development/Investment which involves a consortium of agencies in the state working together to assist persons in poverty find employment.
-Family Self Sufficiency Program and Families First and the Temporary Assistance for Needy Families (TANF) programs provide child care, help with transportation, as well as a number of other services to assist low-income families in finding and maintaining employment.
+The Family Self Sufficiency Program and the Families First Program (Temporary Assistance for Needy Families/TANF Program) provide child care, help with transportation, as well as a number of other services to assist low-income families in finding and maintaining employment.